poweredbyniks/dev-test/README.md

 #### Functional requirements

 - There is no need for UI;
-- Prevent the drone from being loaded with more weight that it can carry;
+- Prevent the droneEntity from being loaded with more weight that it can carry;
-- Prevent the drone from being in LOADING state if the battery level is **below 25%**;
+- Prevent the droneEntity from being in LOADING state if the battery level is **below 25%**;
 - Introduce a periodic task to check drones battery levels and create history/audit event log for this.

 ---